SvenMichaelKlose/tunix/README.md

 "release" has to be called as often as "take_over" before multitasking is actually turned back on.

-## Virtual file system
+## File system

 To support multitasking, g maintains a set of file descriptors for each process.

-Each file descriptor points to a vfile that is can be shared by processes and unique.
-When many processes access the same, file their file handles point to the same vfile. vfiles are created when a file is opened and removed when it has been closed by all process.
+Each file descriptor points to a unique vfile that is can be shared by processes and which hides file system specific implementations.

+vfiles are created when a file is opened, and it is removed when it has been closed by all processes that reference it.
 Only the vfile for the root directory is never removed.

+### Directories

+Directories are always read in completely and saved as lists of dirent structures in a dedicated memory bank.